Water kefir / tibicos - wonderful probiotic, long-life secret

 Kefir means "feel good" in Turkish.
 Water kefir is also known as tibicos, tibi, sugar kefir, Japanese water crystals, bebees, Australian bees, African bees, California Bees, ale nuts, balm of Gilead or beer seeds.

 Water kefir is made with kefir grains (small, translucent, gelatinous structures comprised of assorted bacteria and yeasts), water, and sugars.
 Kefir or tibicos cultures are found around the world, with no two cultures being exactly the same.
 Water kefir grains are translucent white and break easily when squeezed between the fingers.
 They more closely resemble irregular crystals.
-They have a mild taste, and are very healthy to eat.
+You can eat the kefir grains, they don't have much flavour but are a good probiotic.

 If you don't want to consume dairy products then water kefir is an excellent non-dairy probiotic source.
 Other non-dairy probiotics include kombucha, sauerkraut and rejuvelac.